-The Computer Science Minor is primarily designed for students majoring in a science or engineering department or any other department where a substantial amount of quantitative knowledge is required.
+The Computer Science minor is primarily designed for students majoring in a science or engineering department or any other department where a substantial amount of quantitative knowledge is required.
 The minor is designed to provide such students with a fairly deep background in computer science to complement their major beyond the requirements of their major department.
 Completion of the minor allows the student to receive recognition of this accomplishment on his degree.

 To receive a minor in computer science, students must complete a minimum of six courses with the following stipulations:

-- Four of the courses must be:
+- Three of the courses must be:

 - 91.101 and 91.103 Computing I and Lab(4 credits)